-- iii.
+iii.
 Cure Notice to Leasehold Mortgagee.
 Notwithstanding anything to the contrary in this Agreement, if any Event of Default shall occur that entitles the Port to terminate this Agreement, the Port shall have no right to terminate this Agreement unless, following the expiration of the period of time given Tenant to cure such default, the Port shall notify ("Cure Notice") every Leasehold Mortgagee of the Port's intent to so terminate at least thirty (30) days in advance of the proposed effective date of such termination if the nature of such default is the failure to pay a sum of money, and at least sixty (60) days in advance of the proposed effective date of such termination if such default is not the failure to pay a sum of money.
-A six (6) month extension of the date for termination of this Agreement as provided in Section 26(c)(iv) shall be granted by the Port if, during such thirty (30) or sixty (60) day Cure Notice period, any Leasehold Mortgagee: - (a) Notifies the Port of such Leasehold Mortgagee's desire to nullify such Cure Notice; and - (b) Pays or causes to be paid all Base Rent and other payments then due and in arrears as specified in the Cure Notice to such Leasehold Mortgagee_and that may become due during such 30- and 60-day period, provided that any Leasehold Mortgagee shall not be required to pay any amount before the same is due and owing under this Agreement; and - (c) Complies or in good faith, with reasonable diligence and continuity, commences to comply with all non-monetary requirements of this Agreement then in default and reasonably susceptible of being complied with by such Leasehold Mortgagee.
+A six (6) month extension of the date for termination of this Agreement as provided in Section 26(c)(iv) shall be granted by the Port if, during such thirty (30) or sixty (60) day Cure Notice period, any Leasehold Mortgagee:

+(a) Notifies the Port of such Leasehold Mortgagee's desire to nullify such Cure

+(b) Pays or causes to be paid all Base Rent and other payments then due and in arrears as specified in the Cure Notice to such Leasehold Mortgagee and that may become due during such 30- and 60-day period, provided that any Leasehold Mortgagee shall not be required to pay any amount before the same is due and owing under this Agreement; and iv.
+Six-Month Extension.
+If the Port shall elect to terminate this Agreement by reason of any default of Tenant, and a Leasehold Mortgagee shall have proceeded in the manner provided for by Section 26(c)(iii), the specified date for the termination of this Agreement as fixed by the Port in its Cure Notice shall be extended for a period of six (6) months, provided that such Leasehold Mortgagee, during such 6-month period:

+(c) Complies or in good faith, with reasonable diligence and continuity, commences to comply with all non-monetary requirements of this Agreement then in default and reasonably susceptible of being complied with by such Leasehold Mortgagee.